temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 ![image](https://user-images.githubusercontent.com/6764957/122424123-0ab1e300-cfc1-11eb-82c5-cf8856a87242.png)

-Activities go through three main states in Temporal:

-- Scheduled
-- Started
-- Closed

-Temporal has four timeouts—two that are commonly used, and two that are useful only in specific cases:
+Temporal has four timeouts — two that are commonly used, and two that are useful only in specific cases:

 - Schedule-To-Close: Limits the maximum execution time including retries.
 - Start-To-Close: Limits the maximum execution time of a single execution. **We recommend ALWAYS setting this!**